SAlimdjanov/Meta-Back-End-Developer-Projects/2 - Little Lemon API/README.md

 The following actions can be performed while using this API:

--   The admin can assign users to the manager group (Done)
+-   The admin can assign users to the manager group
 -   You can access the manager group with an admin token
--   The admin can add menu items (Done)
+-   The admin can add menu items
--   The admin can add categories (Done)
+-   The admin can add categories
 -   Managers can log in
 -   Managers can update the item of the day
 -   Managers can assign users to the delivery crew